RemiHin/filament-prefab/README.md

 6. You can also create your own set of blocks.
    1. First create a new array in the `blocks.php` config file.
 The key of this array is not restricted.
    2. When adding the block module to the resource you can specify a second parameter, which is the key of the array from the previous step, for example `BlockModule::make('content', 'form-builder')`

+### How to use form module
+1. The form module is build on top of the blocks module
+2. Adding a new form can be done by creating a new form block, extending the `FormBlock` class
+3. Blocks can be registered in the `form` array in the `blocks.php` config file.

 ### Front-end
 1. visit `/blog` for a blog overview